What Should You Make Of An Out-Of-Body Experience?

 Skeptic organizations have gone to great lengths to debunk them in presentations, magazines, and the Internet.

 Scientists have tried classifying and explaining them, even inducing them in a laboratory.
-Critics of those tests point out that there aren’t commonalities, that those experiences are more akin to hallucinations.
+Critics of those tests point out that there aren’t commonalities, and that those experiences are more akin to hallucinations.

 While it’s important to make sense of them, that’s more of a process for the person who had the experience to reconcile between the ideas of these groups and his or her own.